Quran translations: French

 L'Alcoran de Mahomet by André du Ryer, 1647.

 L'Alcoran de Mahomet / translaté d'Arabe François par le Sieur Du Ryer, Sieur de la Garde Malezair., 1647, 1649, 1672, 1683, 1719, 1734, 1770, 1775, by André Du Ryer, was the first French translation.
 This was followed two centuries later in Paris by the 1840 translation by Kasimirski who was an interpreter for the French Persian legation.
 Then in the mid-twentieth century, a new translation was done by Régis Blachère a French Orientalist followed a few years later in 1959 by the first translation by a Muslim into the French Language from the original Arabic.
 This work of Muhammad Hamidullah continues to be reprinted and published in Paris and Lebanon as it is regarded as the most linguistically accurate of all translations although critics may complain there is some loss of the spirit of the Arabic original.

 Modern Greek

-The first Modern Greek translation was done by Gerasimos Pentakis in 1886, after receiving royal approval from George I of Greece.
+The first Modern Greek translation was done by Gerasimos I. Pentakis in 1886, after receiving royal approval from George I of Greece.
 A second edition was published in 1928.
 Another three were published in 1958, 1980 and 2002, the most recent was done from Persa Koumoutsi.
 There is also an online translation.
 In Greek, there is also the 9th century translation of Nicetas Byzantios referred earlier in the article.